 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 To get driving records, you must do a driving history search.

 Have you ever had to search for criminal records of someone you know?
 Was it easy?
-Was your search online or did you make a phone call to the courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records and backgrounds, and your feedback may help other people that are in the same situation.

 Post A Comment

 The FBI has a listing of the Ten Most Wanted Criminals.
 In Putnam County,The Sheriff’s Department maintains their own list of the top most wanted criminals in the county.

 Everyone knows that spending time in Putnam County Jail is very scary, soon you will get used to the routine that is set for you in jail.
 Expect an alarm for wake-up at about 6:00 AM, and next you’ll have roll call.
 After roll call you will eat breakfast.
 After breakfast, participate in the work program or other activity that you are assigned.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.